 I will stop there as there are more characters in "Valentine's Day" but to mention them would possibly cause me to spoil some of what goes on in this movie from director Garry Marshall.
-Now I could give you a very short review because "Valentine's Day" is pretty much an American version of "Love Actually" which is set as you would expect on February 14th.
-As such several of these characters end up connecting and with each of them dealing with love we get to see many different aspects of what love is from loving the bad in someone as well as the good to how some times who you think you love is not the one.
+Now I could give you a very short review because "Valentine's Day" is pretty much an American version of "Love Actually" which instead is set on February 14th.
+As such several of these characters end up connecting and with each of them dealing with love we get to see many different aspects of what love is from loving the bad in someone as well as the good to how some times who you think you love ends up not being the one.
 And to be honest for the most it is entertaining with plenty of fun characters and a couple of twists which in truth when you do the sums are not that surprising.

 What this all boils down to is that "Valentine's Day" is simply an American take on "Love Actually" and it is a good movie.
 But whilst familiar in the way characters end up connecting whilst we get the romantic trials and tribulations it doesn't feel like it is too much of a copy.